 Financial Implications of the PhD waitlist

 Do you need help making sense of your waitlist status and determining your next admissions move?
 Accepted’s expert advisors can help you with that (and with any other element of your PhD application).
-Check out our Waitlist Services for more information on how we can help you get ACCEPTED.By Dr. Rebecca Blustein, former Accepted admissions consultant.
-Dr. Blustein has a BA and PhD from UCLA in English and Comparative Literature.
-She formerly worked as a Student Affairs Officer at UCLA’s Scholarship Resource Center where she gained experience guiding applicants in areas of admissions and funding.
-Dr. Blustein’s clients have been accepted to top Master’s and PhD programs in dozens of fields across all disciplines.
-Want an admissions expert help you get accepted?
+Check out our Waitlist Services for more information on how we can help you get ACCEPTED.By Rebecca Lippman, Accepted consultant.
+Prior to working at Accepted Rebecca worked as a Student Affairs Advisor at the UCLA Scholarship Resource Center.
+She has taught undergraduate and graduate students how to write large grant applications for grants awarded by organizations such as Fulbright Student Program, Gates Cambridge Scholarship, Knight-Hennessy Scholars, Ford Foundation, Paul & Daisy Soros Fellowship for New Americans, and the National Science Foundation.
+Rebecca has a masters degree from University of Cambridge, and is currently pursuing a PhD in Comparative Literature at UCLA.
+Want Rebecca to help you get Accepted?
 Click here to get in touch!